I dedicate this page to filling in the information gaps.

 What is the law on importing cars to Andorra?

-All residents can import a car with minimum EURO 5 emissions and pay 4.5% import duty and taxes.
-However in the case of passive residents they recognise that you are in effect changing your country of domicile and allow a special concession to import a maximum of 2 cars minimum EURO 5 emissions within the first year from the date of residency approval.
+All residents can import a car with minimum EURO 6 emissions and built in the last 5 years and pay 4.5% import duty and taxes.
+However in the case of passive residents they recognise that you are in effect changing your country of domicile and allow a special concession to import a maximum of 2 cars minimum EURO 6 emissions within the first year from the date of residency approval.
 IF you can prove that you owned and that the vehicle was registered in your name from the country in which you have declared your last residency for a minimum of 6 months prior to your arrival in Andorra then you can import the car tax free.
 If you cannot prove you have owned the car as stated then you will be required to pay the 4.5% import duty on the CURRENT value, and that is calculated by fixed percentage calculations per year.